thekoc/devonthink-search-launchbar/README.md

 ### Modifier keys
 If it is not a group:
-- `⌘ + Enter` to reveal that item in DEVONthink
+- `⌘ + ↵` to reveal that item in DEVONthink
-- `⇧ + Enter` to reveal that item in Finder
+- `⇧ + ↵` to reveal that item in Finder
-- `⌥ + Enter` to open that item externally
+- `⌥ + ↵` to open that item externally

 If it is a group:
-- `⌘ + Enter` to reveal that item in DEVONthink
+- `⌘ + ↵` to reveal that item in DEVONthink
-- `⌥ + Enter` to navigate through that group in Launchbar
+- `⌥ + ↵` to navigate through that group in Launchbar

-Note that if you are already in "navigation mode", just press enter and you can navigate that group, press `⌥ + Enter` to open that group in DEVONthink.
+Note that if you are already in "navigation mode", just press ↵ and you can navigate that group, press `⌥ + ↵` to open that group in DEVONthink.

 ### Excluded tag
 If you tag a file/group `exclude-from-launchbar`, it will not be shown in the result.